Abilene Christian Wildcats women's basketball

 The Abilene Christian Wildcats women's basketball team represents Abilene Christian University (ACU) in Abilene, Texas.
-ACU joined the Western Athletic Conference on July 1, 2021, after eight seasons in the Southland Conference.
+ACU joined the United Athletic Conference on July 1, 2021, after eight seasons in the Southland Conference.
 The Wildcats are currently coached by Julie Goodenough.

 Postseason

 NCAA Division I

 The Wildcats have appeared in the NCAA Division I women's basketball tournament once.
 They have a combined record of 0–1.